GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Probabilistic Formulation

 \subsection{Doppler Factor}

-The Doppler frequency shift, as shown in Eq.~\eqref{eq:Doppler}, reflects the relative velocity along the line of the signal propagation path between receiver and satellite.
-Similar to pseudorange noise, the Doppler measurement noise $\eta_{r,dp}^{s}$ is assumed to be Gaussian distributed and the corresponding variance is modelled as:
+The Doppler frequency shift, as shown in Eq.~\eqref{eq:Doppler}, is a result of the relative velocity along the line of the signal propagation path between the receiver and satellite.
+Similar to code pseudorange noise, the Doppler measurement noise $\eta_{r,dp}^{s}$ is assumed to be Gaussian distributed and the corresponding variance is modelled as

 where $n_{dp}$ is the measurement noise index reported by the receiver.
-The receiver's velocity in ECEF frame can be obtained from the local world velocity via:
+The receiver's velocity in ECEF frame can be obtained from the local world velocity via